NixOS/rfcs/rfcs/0000-deprecation.md

   a.
 All NixOS options from modules in `<nixpkgs/nixos/modules/module-list.nix>`
   b.
 NixOS profiles in `<nixpkgs/nixos/modules/profiles>` (TODO: Couldn't these be implemented as a NixOS option?)

 Point 3a is already dealt with through `mkRemovedOptionModule`, `mkRenamedOptionModule`, etc. and is therefore not in scope for this RFC (TODO: These however don't work in submodules -> options in submodules can't use them).
 Point 3b is very low-traffic and therefore neither in scope.
 Point 2 is pretty much the same as 1b.
 We'll also not distinguish between standard library functions and other functions in `pkgs`.
+We also won't be trying to keep expressions backwards compatible in regards to e.g. what elements a list contains.

 We end up with 2 categories and their compatibility properties: